-- 3.1 This report has been discussed by Education DMT and CLT prior to submission to Scrutiny Committee.
-There are two options for Member consideration: - 3.2 Option 1: That Members of the Scrutiny Committee accept the report as presented. - 3.3 Option 2: Members are requested to review the information detailed within the report and offer comments that contribute to the continuous assessment of effectiveness, particularly in light of the response to COVID-19.
-This report provides the Scrutiny Committee with important emergency response and statutory information, as well as opportunity to identify where progress has been made and where further improvement is required.
+- 3.1 This report has been discussed by Education DMT, CLT and Education and Learning Scrutiny Committee prior to submission to the Executive Committee.
+There are two options for Members' consideration: - 3.2 Option 1: Executive Committee accept the report as presented. - 3.3 Option 2: Members consider the information detailed within the report and offer comments that contribute to the continuous assessment of effectiveness, particularly in light of the response to COVID-19. - 3.4 This report provides the Executive Committee with important emergency response and statutory information, as well as opportunity to identify where progress has been made and where further improvement is required.